dtube/docs/contribute.md

 ## Documentation

-Documentation is a good way to get started on how to contribute.
-From fixing typos to better organizing our documentation or adding new documentation, you will find many areas where you can contribute.
+Documentation is a great way to get started: here you can learn more [contribute to the documentation](wiki/contribute-to-docs).

-*1* - Find a page that’s lacking important information or that has a spelling/grammar mistake

-*2* -Locate the correct repository

-*3* -Edit the content from Github and submit a pull request.

-You can always create new documentation that doesn't exist, if you think it will be beneficial to **Dtube**.

 ## Translations

-**Dtube is being translated into more than 50 languages**, and all of this is happening **thanks to our wonderful community members**.
+**DTube is being translated into more than 50 languages**, and all of this is happening **thanks to our wonderful community members**.
 With your valued help DTube could soon be available in your language!

 Visit our [Crowdin](https://crowdin.com/project/dtube) project and sign up.